SimonFairbairn/VTAInAppPurchases/README.md

 USE AT YOUR OWN RISK.
 Although I hope it helps you get up and running with In App Purchases quickly and easily, I can accept no responsibility for any loss of revenue resulting from the use of this code.

-### A Four-and-a-bit Step Guide to Getting Set Up
+### A Five-and-a-bit Step Guide to Getting Set Up

 1) Set up your In App Purchases in iTunesConnect.
 Make a note of the identifiers.

 2) Add this repository as a submodule.
 Pull in the `source` folder into Xcode (uncheck `copy items`).
 You should have the `VTAProduct` and `VTAInAppPurchases` classes, along with the `productListExample.plist` file)

+3) If you decide to use the OpenSSL and receipt validation, you'll need to set up your header and library search paths.
+In your project `Build Settings`, find `Header Search Paths` and add `$(SRCROOT)/<submodule folder>/Source/include` (`<submodule folder>` should be changed to the folder in which the VTAInAppPurchases source resides).
+Then, under `Library Search Paths`, add `$(PROJECT_DIR)/<submodule folder>/Source/lib`.
+Also make sure that `librcypto.a` and `libssl.a` are included in your `Link Binary With Libraries` build phase.

-3) Import `"VTAInAppPurchases.h"` somewhere useful (e.g. your app delegate) then set either the remote or local URL pointing to your plist file:
+4) Import `"VTAInAppPurchases.h"` somewhere useful (e.g. your app delegate) then set either the remote or local URL pointing to your plist file:

     [VTAInAppPurchases sharedInstance].localURL = [[NSBundle mainBundle] URLForResource:@"ExampleProductList" withExtension:@"plist"];
     // OR: [VTAInAppPurchases sharedInstance].remoteURL = [NSURL URLWithString:@"http://yourwebsite.com/ExampleProductList.plist"];